-Psalms 66:13-15 I will go into thy house with burnt offerings: I will pay thee my vows, 14 Which my lips have uttered, and my mouth hath spoken, when I was in trouble.
+Psalm 66:13-15 I will go into thy house with burnt offerings: I will pay thee my vows, 14 Which my lips have uttered, and my mouth hath spoken, when I was in trouble.
 15 I will offer unto thee burnt sacrifices of fatlings, with the incense of rams; I will offer bullocks with goats.
 Selah.

 - Should be frequent in prayer.

-Psalms 50:15 And call upon me in the day of trouble: I will deliver thee, and thou shalt glorify me.
+Psalm 50:15 And call upon me in the day of trouble: I will deliver thee, and thou shalt glorify me.

-Psalms 55:16-17 As for me, I will call upon God; and the LORD shall save me.
+Psalm 55:16-17 As for me, I will call upon God; and the LORD shall save me.
 17 Evening, and morning, and at noon, will I pray, and cry aloud: and he shall hear my voice.(See Affliction, Prayer under)

 - Should take encouragement from former mercies.

-Psalms 27:9 Hide not thy face far from me; put not thy servant away in anger: thou hast been my help; leave me not, neither forsake me, O God of my salvation.
+Psalm 27:9 Hide not thy face far from me; put not thy servant away in anger: thou hast been my help; leave me not, neither forsake me, O God of my salvation.

 2 Corinthians 1:10 Who delivered us from so great a death, and doth deliver: in whom we trust that he will yet deliver us;